-The Home Therapy QIA implemented May 2022-April 2023 included two goals:
+The Home Therapy QIA that was implemented May 2022-April 2023 included two goals:

-- Achieve a 20% increase in the number of incident ESRD patients that start dialysis using a home modality by April 2023, using calendar year 2020 as a baseline. - Achieve a 6% increase in the number of prevalent ESRD patients that move to a home modality by April 2023, using calendar year 2020 as a baseline.
+- Achieve a 20% increase from the 2020 baseline in the number of incident ESRD patients that start dialysis using a home modality by April 2023. - Achieve a 6% increase from the 2020 baseline in the number of prevalent ESRD patients that move to a home modality by April 2023.

-By April 2023, the Network achieved 99.4% of the goal for incident patients starting on home dialysis and exceeded the goal for moving prevalent patients to a home modality by 9.1% (See Charts M and N).
+By April 2023, the Network achieved 71.0% of the goal for incident patients starting on home dialysis and 94.2% of the goal for moving prevalent patients to a home modality.
+(See Charts M and N)